sjoerdvankreel/firefly-synth-2/static/Manual.md

 Drag the bottom-right corner of the plugin window to resize.<br/>
 The plugin also reacts to system DPI settings.

+## Flashing disabled parameters
+When you click an audio control that's disabled, the GUI shortly flashes any other parameters that might cause the clicked one to be disabled.
+Typically this is only 1 or 2 parameters, but might be as much as 3 or 4.<br/>
+This does not mean all of those parameters needs changing to enabled the clicked one, just at least one of them.

 ## Tooltips
 Hover over a parameter to show details.<br/>
 For GUI-only parameters, this doesn't show a whole lot.<br/>